Sarah Young (field hockey)

 Sarah Young (née Taylor; born 19 October 1981 in Canberra, Australian Capital Territory) is a female field hockey midfielder from Australia.
 She made her debut for the Australian women's national team during the 2001 season (Korea Telecom Cup).
 Young was a member of the Hockeyroos at the 2006 Commonwealth Games in Melbourne, where the team ended up in first place in the overall rankings.
+She also was selected to play in the 2008 Beijing Olympics.